 Read for more details.

-Safe travel is allowed in Level 2.
+Safe travel is allowed in Level 1.
 Those travelling should follow good personal hygiene, maintain a record of the travel services and who they contact.
-They should also keep an appropriate distance from groups of people they don’t know.

 The New Zealand borders will remain closed to reduce the spread of the virus from outside the country.
 Students are advised to regularly check the

 Immigrations NZ website and the official websites of their country’s Embassy or High Commission in New Zealand for information on Visa and Travel.